kasiopea-org/pisek/docs/CMS.md

 Installing Pisek and CMS together is no easy feat.
 CMS only supports Python up to version 3.9, while Pisek requires Python 3.11.
-Getting CMS to work in Python 3.11 requires updating some dependencies and making a few small changes to it's source code to work around breaking changes in Python's standard libraries.
+Getting CMS to work in Python 3.11 requires updating some dependencies and making a few small changes to its source code to work around breaking changes in Python's standard libraries.
 For details, refer to the provided Dev Container Dockerfile.